-This mode is usually used when multiple AD7944 devices are connected to an SPI-compatible digital host.
-A connection diagram example using two AD7944 devices is shown in Figure 30, and the corresponding timing is given in Figure 31.
+This mode is usually used when multiple AD7986 devices are connected to an SPI-compatible digital host.

+A connection diagram example using two AD7986 devices is shown in Figure 29 and the corresponding timing is given in Figure 30.

-With \underline{SDI} high, a rising edge on CNV initiates a conversion, selects \overline{CS} mode, and forces SDO to high impedance.
+With SDI high, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 In this mode, CNV must be held high during the conversion phase and the subsequent data readback.
 (If SDI and CNV are low, SDO is driven low.)
-Prior to the minimum conversion time, SDI can be used to select other SPI devices, such as analog multi-plexers, but SDI must be returned high before the minimum conversion time elapses and then held high for the maximum possible conversion time to avoid the generation of the busy signal indicator.

-When the conversion is complete, the AD7944 enters the acquisition phase and, if the part is in normal mode (TURBO low), powers down.
-Each ADC result can be read by bringing its SDI input low, which consequently outputs the MSB onto SDO.
+Prior to the minimum conversion time, SDI can select other SPI devices, such as analog multiplexers, but SDI must be returned high before the minimum conversion time elapses and then held high for the maximum possible conversion time to avoid the generation of the busy signal indicator.
+When the conversion is complete, the AD7986 enters the acquisition phase and powers down.
+Each ADC result can be read by bringing the SDI input low, which consequently outputs the MSB onto SDO.
 The remaining data bits are then clocked by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided that it has an acceptable hold time.
-After the 14th SCK falling edge, SDO returns to high impedance and another AD7944 can be read.
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided that it has an acceptable hold time.
+After the 18th SCK falling edge, SDO returns to high impedance and another AD7986 can be read.

+Figure 29.
+CS Mode, 4-Wire Without Busy Indicator Connection Diagram

 Figure 30.
-CS Mode, 4-Wire Without Busy Indicator Connection Diagram

-Figure 31.
 CS Mode, 4-Wire Without Busy Indicator Serial Interface Timing